 6. Yakitori | 焼き鳥

 Simply described as meat on a stick, yakitori is popular throughout the year, but really comes into its own during summer.
 More specifically, it’s generally grilled chicken, but which part specifically is often a mystery.
-Encompassing the sub-section of horumon which involves the offal, as well as normal bits, the only guaranteed park is the skewer.
+In addition to the normal bits, it also encompasses the sub-section of horumon, which involves the offal (aka internal organs and entrails).
+The only guaranteed part is the skewer.

 This is a festival staple, served fresh off the grill along with plenty of other meats on a stick, like pork and steak, but the little chicken skewers are a joy of their own, washed down with a cold beer at a street-side stall or yokocho restaurant.